zorxx/neopixel/README.md

 Unlike other WS2812b pixel buffer update routines which make use of many expensive bitwise operations to build the pixel buffer for each update, this library utilizes a lookup table implementation to update colors for only the LEDs that have changed since the last update.
 The lookup table contains pre-computed values, indexed by a color's desired intensity (0-255).
 This requires only a copy of 9 bytes to change a pixel's RGB value.

-# Example Application
+# Example Applications
-An [example esp-idf application](https://github.com/zorxx/neopixel/blob/main/example/main/main.c) is in the `example` directory of this repository.
+See the `examples` directory of this repository for example Neopixel applications.
-Execute `idf.py build` from the `example` directory to build the example.

-This application assumes a string of 256 WS2812b LED, with the first LED's DIN connected to an ESP32 GPIO 27.

 # License
 All files delivered with this library are copyright 2023 Zorxx Software and released under the MIT license.
 See the `LICENSE` file for details.